 - your landlord takes legal steps to end your tenancy and evict you.

 Evicting an introductory tenant

 You could be evicted if you break the terms of your agreement.
 The Housing Executive or housing association can end your tenancy if

 - you haven’t paid your rent

-Anti social behaviour includes any type of behaviour that would make you a difficult tenant.
+Antisocial behaviour is behaviour that would make you a difficult tenant.
 This could include complaints about:

 - noise from your home

 - using the property for illegal or immoral purposes